 Now, why would we give corporations a break?

-Because those are the corporations that invest in factories and manufacturing centers, and they help the forgotten men and women in Michigan, Wisconsin, Ohio, Pennsylvania, North Carolina, Florida, Missouri, and everywhere in between, that helps them get jobs.
+Oh, because those are the corporations that invest in factories and manufacturing centers, and they help the forgotten men and women in Michigan, Wisconsin, Ohio, Pennsylvania, North Carolina, Florida, Missouri, and everywhere in between.

-If you let them bring in their multi-trillions parked overseas at a very low tax rate, maybe 10%, 7%, but they're gonna they're not gonna park it in America's banks.
+And I hope, Senator McConnell, you're going to allow those multinational corporations, they're going to pay the government a whole bunch of money, a whole bunch of it, if you let them bring in their multi-trillions parked overseas at a very low tax rate, maybe 10%, 7%, but they're not going to park it in America's banks.

 Oh, and while you're at it, we did promise that we'd build a wall, didn't we?

-You might want to get going on that if you have any desire to win come 2018 and maintain control of the House and Senate.
+Oh, yeah, you might want to get going on that if you have any desire to win come 2018 and maintain control of the House and Senate.

-I know it's a big heavy lift.
+I know it's a big, heavy lift.

 I know our expectations are through the roof.

-I know that every Republican promised this, and I know that you don't like Donald Trump, but maybe oh maybe oh maybe you might be able to do something.
+I know that every Republican promised this, and I know that you don't like Donald Trump, but maybe, oh, maybe, oh, maybe you might be able to do something.

-Just oh, for a second, and maybe do it for the American people.
+And let's forget about President Trump just, oh, for a second, and maybe do it for the American people.

 After all, they are the people that you're supposed to be serving.